When China's Vice President Xi Jinping heads to Iowa on Wednesday, he won't be a stranger.

 HOPKINS: You're quite welcome.
 Thanks for giving us the attention.

 SIEGEL: You bet.
 That's Mayor DeWayne Hopkins of Muscatine, Iowa.
 Vice President Xi Jinping of China is paying a return visit there tomorrow.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.